 Many people believe that mindfulness meditation produces positive results and helps us maintain a positive attitude.
 They believe that mindfulness strengthens the mind and reduces mental stress.
 There are several other advantages you can get from being mindful2.

 A study has shown that the practice of mindfulness can boost the immune system.
 It also helps with stress reduction.
 Jon Kabat Zinn established the MBSR to assist terminally ill people in dealing with stress and anxiety.
 (Read more about the health benefits of mindfulness here).

 People who practice mindfulness experience a balance in emotions.
 Many believe that it can help in reducing negative emotional reactions and increase cognitive focus.
 It can also encourage compassion and altruism.
 It encourages people to be kinder, more tolerant, and more emotionally intelligent.
 This helps them behave in ways that improve their relationship with others.

 Experts suggest that mindfulness may help in improving symptoms of mental illness.
 A study on veterans with post-traumatic stress disorder showed that it could reduce the symptoms of PTSD.
-Other studies show that it helps reduce anxiety, depression in expectant parents.
+Other studies show that it helps reduce anxiety and depression in expectant parents.

-There are times in life that we wish we could just pack our bags, move to a different place, and start afresh.
+There are times in life when we wish we could just pack our bags, move to a different place, and start afresh.
 Our minds can be the escape that we desire.
-Mindfulness is a way to transport ourselves to a place of serenity and come back to the real world, refreshed.
+Mindfulness is a way to transport ourselves to a place of serenity and come back to the real world refreshed.
 It is not expensive and does not require an elaborate process.

-There are certain habits that you need to inculcate to maintain awareness from moment to moment.
+Practicing mindfulness is about acceptance and being kind to yourself.
+You need to inculcate certain habits to maintain awareness from moment to moment.
 There are seven major ones, but gratitude and generosity make it nine attitudes in all.
-Practicing mindfulness is about acceptance and being kind to yourself.

 The next time you feel overwhelmed by everything in your life, take a moment to do some mindfulness practice.